-Mel Fallowfield, a freelance magazines journalist who publishes people’s true life stories, spoke to one of our team.
-She emphasised how surprising it is that more people don’t actually contact features teams with their true stories.
+Mel Fallowfield, a freelance magazine journalist who publishes people’s true life stories, emphasises how surprising it is that more people don’t contact features teams with their true stories.

 “One woman that came to me (through a previous version of this article on MoneyMagpie) earned over £3,000 all together, after being featured in three mags and a newspaper,” says Mel.

 As for topics that work well?
 Mel says the golden rule is: if it’s something your friends are astonished by, other people will want to read about it too.
-Saucy stories always work well and so do any incredible transformations – e.g. someone going from being desperately overweight, to a front page model.
+Saucy stories always work well, and so do any incredible transformations – e.g. someone going from being desperately overweight to being a front page model.

-“My biggest story this year was actually about a man whose two ex wives and one present wife are all best friends!
-Another good one is a woman whose husband has run off with her mother.”
+“My biggest story this year was actually about a man whose two ex-wives and current wife are all best friends!
+Another good one is a woman whose husband has run off with her mother,” Mel says.

-“Good, relevant photos are essential to illustrate your story and will earn you more money,” she concludes.
+“Good, relevant photos are essential to illustrate your story and will earn you more money,” Mel says.

-They often have the best contacts and, although they take a percentage of your fee, may actually end up helping you get more money.
+You could also consider using a press agency to sell your real life story for you.
+They often have the best contacts and, although they take a percentage of your fee, they may end up helping you get more money.